reichlab/reporule/README.md

-# reichlab
+# reporule

-A hodgepodge CLI to automate various Reich Lab tasks
+A CLI to standardize repository settings within a GitHub organization.